celo-org/docs/blog/01-30-23-Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo/Build-Your-Own-Full-Stack-NFT-Marketplace-on-Celo.md

   });
 ```

-The Script Above will deploy both of the smart contracts and create a contract folder for the abi and contract address for both the marketplace contract and the NFT minter contract.
+The Script Above will deploy both of the smart contracts and create a contract folder for the ABI and contract address for both the marketplace contract and the NFT minter contract.

 Deploy the smart contracts to the celo block-chain by running this command